florianhartig/DHARMa/DHARMa/tests/testthat/_snaps/testTests.md

       testSpatialAutocorrelation(simulationOutput, distMat = dM, plot = FALSE, x = testData$
         x)
     Message
-      both coordinates and distMat provided, calculations will be done based on the distance matrix, coordinates will only be used for plotting
+      Both coordinates and distMat provided, calculations will be done based on the distance matrix, coordinates will only be used for plotting.
     Output

       	DHARMa Moran's I test for distance-based autocorrelation